rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

     ###### A Level 6 heading
     ```

     The key here is that there can be as many of the 2 through 6 headings as you want to use, but only **ONE** level 1 heading.
-While the documentation will be build with more than one level 1 heading, the automatically generated table of contents for the document that appears on the right-hand side, will **NOT** display correctly (or sometimes at all), with more than one.
+While the documentation will be built with more than one level 1 heading, the automatically generated table of contents for the document that appears on the right-hand side will **NOT** display correctly (or sometimes at all) with more than one.
 Keep this in mind when writing your documents.

 ## Admonitions